sferjanec/kotlinspring/README.md

 This project was generated using Spring Boot 2.4.0.
 This project demonstrates the efficiencies of building REST services using Spring Boot with Kotlin and Flyway for database migrations

-## Development server
+## Prerequisites

-Run `gradle bootRun` to build and run the Tomcat development server
+Install Kotlin: version used: 1.3.72
+Install JDK: version used - 11.0.6
+Instadd Gradle: version used - 6.7.1

 ## MySQL configuration

 Update kotlinsping/src/main/resources/application.yml with your datasource url and credentials.

 Remember to start your MySQL container or docker container with MySQL image prior to starting the Tomcat server.

+## Development server

+Run `gradle bootRun` to build and run the Tomcat development server

 ## Additional Docker settings for containerized MySQL